lachstr/physics_animations/_posts/2020-04-08-airplane-boarding-simulation.md

 Our data is looking abit scarce, let's try doing the same experiment for another few hundred years and a larger assortment of plane sizes...

-- The larger assortment of plane sizes will make the pattern more obvious to see
+- A larger assortment of plane sizes will make the pattern more obvious to see
-- The larger number of years will reduce the standard deviation for each point by a factor of the square root of the ratio increase
+- A larger number of years will reduce the standard deviation for each point by a factor of the square root of the ratio increase in sample size

 ```python
 resulting_prob = {}